 In case the log needs to be cleared the store administrator uses button.

-That's right, only now we will proceed to the General Settings of the extension, as there require understand of the basic subscription principles and terms.
-The settings can be found under Stores > Configuration > Aheadworks extensions > Subcription and Recurring Payments.
+Now we will proceed to the General Settings of the extension.
+The settings can be found under Stores > Configuration > Aheadworks extensions > Subscription and Recurring Payments.

 The settings define how the extension behaves when dealing with taxes and how it should look like on the store frontend:

 - Apply Tax on Trial Amount - defines if product taxes should be applied to the trial period payments of the extension;